Meiliger/GIt/README.md

 22. `$ head -n 2 fileA.txt`- output the first 2 lines from a text file
 23. `$ tail -n 2 fileA.txt`- output the last 2 lines from a text file
 24. `$ nano fileA.txt` - edit the contents of the file “fileA.tx” with nano
-25. `$ grep 'featureB' fileA.txt`- view content in real time
+25. `$ grep 'featureB' fileA.txt`- grep is a command that will help us find text in the file we have specified
 26. `$ cd ..`
 27. `$ git status`
 28. `$ git add qa2` - add a file to the staging area